-It should normally be assumed that the hypothetical tenant will seek to maximise the hypothetical achievable turnover derived from the premises, however this may not always be the case for Exclusive Use Venues, as they may be set up purely to supplement the income of other activities such as being part of a working farm or country estate and as such are not always run on a full commercial basis.
-In these circumstances the valuer needs to carefully consider all the facts, having regard to planning and licensing constraints, and marketing of the property.
+It should normally be assumed that the hypothetical tenant will seek to maximise the hypothetical achievable turnover derived from the premises.
+This is not always the case for Exclusive Use Venues as they may be set up purely to supplement the income of other activities, such as, being part of a working farm or country estate, and are not always run on a full commercial basis.
+In these circumstances careful consideration must be given to all the facts, having regard to planning and licensing constraints, and marketing of the property.